paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 * show health percentages on a status page
 * trigger death animation on reaching zero
 * be reduced by damage (hit, poison, fall)
-* be increased by time, potions, medkits.
+* be increased by time, potions, med-kits.
 * be reviewed by other actions (such as no jumping on low health) In this example a CustomAsset.Float project resource does the job while markedly reducing the amount of code and support compared to a singleton.

-See how easy it is to create in [this](https://www.youtube.com/watch?v=) short xx minute video including testing framework.
+See how easy it is to create [here](#health-bar) e in [this](https://www.youtube. com/watch?v=) short  video including testing framework.
 Use the same techniques for stamina, mana, progress and the many other measures used in games.
 Then branch out to more uses.

 ### Game Managers
 The traditional approach of using a MonoBehaviour as a manager creates a system that is difficult to test in isolation.
-[Here](https://www.youtube.com/watch?v=) we have a video on creating the framework for a health manager using custom assets.
+[Here](https://www.youtube .com/watch?v=) we have a video on creating the framework for a health manager using custom assets.
+Go [here](#health-manager) if you prefer to read.

 ### Persistent Storage